awsdocs/aws-snowball-developer-guide/doc_source/using-adapter-cli.md

   + `--storage-class` \(string\) The type of storage to use for the object\.
 Valid choices are `STANDARD`, `REDUCED_REDUNDANCY`, and `STANDARD_IA`\.
 The option defaults to `STANDARD`\.
   + `--page-size` \(integer\) The number of results to return in each response to a list operation\.
 The default value is 1000 \(the maximum allowed\)\.
 Using a lower value might help if an operation times out\.
   + `--metadata` \(map\) A map of metadata to store with the objects in Amazon S3\.
 This map is applied to every object that is part of this request\.
 In a sync, this functionality means that files that haven't changed don't receive the new metadata\.
 When copying between two Amazon S3 locations, the `metadata-directive` argument defaults to `REPLACE` unless otherwise specified\.
-+ [ls](http://docs.aws.amazon.com/cli/latest/reference/s3/ls.html) Lists objects on the AWS Snowball Edge appliance\.
++ [ls](http://docs.aws.amazon.com/cli/latest/reference/s3/ls.html) Lists objects on the AWS Snowball Edge device\.
 The following are options for this command:
   + `--human-readable` \(boolean\) File sizes are displayed in human\-readable format\.
   + `--summarize` \(boolean\) Summary information is displayed\.
 This information is the number of objects and their total size\.
   + `--recursive` \(boolean\) The command is performed on all files or objects under the specified directory or prefix\.
   + `--page-size` \(integer\) The number of results to return in each response to a list operation\.
 The default value is 1000 \(the maximum allowed\)\.
 Using a lower value might help if an operation times out\.
-+ [rm](http://docs.aws.amazon.com/cli/latest/reference/s3/rm.html) Deletes an object on the AWS Snowball Edge appliance\.
++ [rm](http://docs.aws.amazon.com/cli/latest/reference/s3/rm.html) Deletes an object on the AWS Snowball Edge device\.
 The following are options for this command:
   + `--dryrun` \(boolean\) The operations that would be performed using the specified command are displayed without being run\.
   + `--include` \(string\) Don't exclude files or objects in the command that match the specified pattern\.
 For details, see [Use of Exclude and Include Filters](http://docs.aws.amazon.com/cli/latest/reference/s3/index.html#use-of-exclude-and-include-filters) in the *AWS CLI Command Reference*\.
   + `--exclude` \(string\) Exclude all files or objects from the command that matches the specified pattern\.